redhatci/ansible-collection-redhatci-ocp/roles/odf_setup/README.md

 Role Name
 =========

-Role to setup Openshift Container Storage (OCS) and integrate with Internal Local Storage operators in OCP 4.X or integrate with External RHCS cluster (ODF External Mode)
+Role to setup OpenShift Container Storage (OCS) and integrate with Internal Local Storage operators in OCP 4.X or integrate with External RHCS cluster (ODF External Mode)

 Requirements
 ------------